There is one game on the mighty Saturn that has now become legendary and may have been missed by many and that game is Guardian Heroes.

 Guardian Heroes is not only stunning but one of the best side scrolling beat/hack ’em ups out there.

 It’s like the very best moments of Streets of Rage combined with Golden Axe and then some!

 As a Saturn game it demands to be in any collection and the prices out there for it will tell you this is a must have game.

 It’s both bonkers and beautiful to see and play.

 Other Systems Guardian Heroes is on?

-For an updated version that adds HD graphics a fantastic version was released by Sega in 2011 on the XBOX 360 which plays just the same although it’s still great with Saturn control pad rather than the larger XBOX one.
+For an updated version that adds HD graphics a fantastic version was released in 2011 on the XBOX 360 which plays just the same although it’s still great with Saturn control pad rather than the larger XBOX one.